 This amicus brief is filed on behalf of many of this Nation's leading law firms.
-Although we do not take this step lightly, our abiding commitment to preserving the integrity of the American legal system leaves us no choice but to join together to oppose the March 27, 2025 Executive Order entitled "Addressing Risks from WilmerHale" (the "Executive Order") that is at issue in this litigation.
+Although we do not take this step lightly, our abiding commitment to preserving the integrity of the American legal system leaves us no choice but to join together to oppose the April 9, 2025 Executive Order entitled "Addressing Risks from Susman Godfrey" that is at issue in this litigation.
 The Executive Order (which is now subject to a temporary restraining order) should be permanently enjoined as a violation of core First, Fifth, and Sixth Amendment guarantees, as well as bedrock separation-of-powers principles.

 But something even more fundamental is at stake.
-In recent weeks, the President has issued not one but six executive orders imposing punitive sanctions on leading law firms in undisguised retaliation for representations that the firm, or its former partners, have undertaken, and more may be in the offing.
-Those Orders pose a grave threat to our system of constitutional governance and to the rule of law itself.
-The judiciary should act with resolve-now-to ensure that this abuse of executive power ceases.
-Cf. Cooper v.
-Aaron, 358 U.S. 1 (1958).
+In recent weeks, the President has issued not one but five executive orders imposing punitive sanctions on leading law firms in undisguised retaliation for representations that the firm, or its former partners, have undertaken, and more may be in the offing.
+Those Orders pose a grave threat to our system of constitutional governance and

-&lt;sup>1 In accordance with Federal Rule of Appellate Procedure 29(a)(4)(E), amici certify that (1) this brief was authored entirely by counsel for amici curiae and not by counsel for any party, in whole or part; (2) no party or counsel for any party contributed money to fund preparing or submitting this brief; and (3) apart from counsel for amici curiae, no other person contributed money to fund preparing or submitting this brief.
+&lt;sup>1 In accordance with Federal Rule of Appellate Procedure 29(a)(4)(E), amici certify that (1) portions of this brief were authored by Munger, Tolles & Olson LLP before its retention as counsel for Susman Godfrey LLP in this case, but otherwise this brief was drafted by counsel for amici curiae and not by counsel for any party; (2) no party or counsel for any party contributed money to fund the preparation or submission of this brief; and (3) apart from counsel for amici curiae, no other person contributed money to fund the preparation or submission of this brief.